The Ohio toxic train wreck was '100% preventable' -- but there's no evidence the crew did anything wrong, investigators say

 Norfolk Southern spokesperson Katie Byrd declined to comment specifically on the criminal referral.

-"I think our actions to work with local, state, and federal leaders from the beginning, support the community, and lead on environmental remediation speak for themselves for the moment," Byrd said in an email to CNN.
+"I think our actions to work with local, state, and federal leaders from the beginning, support the community, and lead on environmental remediation speak for themselves for the moment," Byrd told CNN in an email.

-"Your company stinks," resident Jim Stewart told Norfolk Southern CEO Alan Shaw during a CNN town hall Wednesday night.
+"Did you shorten my life now?
+I want to retire and enjoy it.
+How are we going to enjoy it?
+You burned me," resident Jim Stewart told Norfolk Southern CEO Alan Shaw.

 Stewart, who has lived in East Palestine for more than six decades, said the wreck torched his dreams of retiring soon and selling his house.
-He said he worries about the home's value now and is afraid to take his dog out because of a strong stench lingering in the air.
+He said he worries about the home's value now and is afraid to take his dog out because of a strong stench lingering in the air, noting he's been coughing daily.

-The EPA said testing shows the air and municipal water in East Palestine are safe.
-But some residents aren't convinced.

-"I don't feel safe because I don't know what the future holds for my town," lifelong resident Jessica Conard said.
-"This has the potential to really decimate a small town like us."
+"Do I mow the grass?
+Can I plant tomatoes next summer?
+What can I do?"
+Stewart said.

-Another resident, Josh Hickman, said he is still staying at a hotel as he doesn't feel safe returning home, but he's had to come into the village a few times and experienced symptoms including headaches, dizziness and blood from his nose -- and on Tuesday, sought treatment at the emergency room.
+Resident Josh Hickman said he was among those who experienced headaches, dizziness and blood from his nose while in the village.
+He went to the emergency room for treatment on Tuesday, he said.

-A third resident reported eyes burning, headaches and vomiting since the derailment.

-In addition to vinyl chloride, chemicals of concern at the site include phosgene and hydrogen chloride, which are released when vinyl chloride breaks down; butyl acrylate; ethylene glycol monobutyl ether acetate; and 2-ethylhexyl acrylate, according to the EPA.
-All these chemicals can change when they break down or react with other things in the environment, creating a stew of potential toxins.
+In addition to vinyl chloride, chemicals of concern at the site include those released when vinyl chloride breaks down, according to the EPA.

-"We're getting everything we need, except answers," East Palestine Mayor Trent Conaway said Wednesday.
-"We need answers, as far as the health concerns."

 During the town hall, Ohio's governor stressed he did not want to minimize any medical issues potentially linked to the derailment, saying that's the reason he requested medical experts to the community.